leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DataTypeEditors/StructureEditor.md

 - *Edit Actions*: The icon buttons at the top of the editor are used to modify this structure.
-Each button has a different [edit action](#structure-editor-edit-actions) associated with it.
+Each button has a different [edit action](#edit-actions) associated with it.
 These allow the user to: apply changes, insert Undefined components, reorganize the current components, duplicate components, clear components (changes them to *undefined* components), delete components, create array components, and unpackage a structure or array component changing it into its component parts.